chbrandt/swift_deepsky/README.md

 of the processing_.
-The pipeline will automatically download and combine as much as possible Swift/XRT observations covering the region of the sky requested by the user, will automatically detect the objects in the combined, deep image and then measure average energy emitted by the objects in it throughout the history.
+The pipeline will automatically download and combine as much as possible Swift/XRT observations covering the region of the sky requested by the user will automatically detect the objects in the combined, deep image and then measure average energy emitted by the objects in it throughout history.

 ##### more...
 If you like photography, you probably know about the concept of _exposure time_